 Australians spend a lot of time at work.

-In Western Australia alone, the average full-time worker devotes 41.1 hours a week to work.
-Combine that with a workplace of different personalities, opinions and managing styles – conflict is inevitable.
+In Western Australia alone, the average full-time worker spends 41.1 hours a week at work.
+Moreover, each workplace is full of different personalities, opinions, and working styles.
+As a result, conflict becomes inevitable.

-However, the worst thing you can do as business owner is avoid dealing with friction.
-Workplace wars can result in high employee turnover, absenteeism and demotivated employees.
-To minimise the effects on your team, conflict must be addressed.
+The worst thing you can do as a leader is avoid dealing with conflict.
+Workplace wars can result in high turnover, absenteeism, and demotivated employees.
+To decrease the impacts of conflict on your team, tensions must be addressed.

 Conflict in the Workplace

-According to research, 30% of a typical manager’s time is spent dealing with workplace disputes.
+According to research, 30% of a manager’s time is spent dealing with workplace conflict.
+The biggest causes are:

-- Creative problem-solving: Conflict resolutions encourages new insights.
-Team members are able to consider different perspectives and adopt new ways to handle situations.
+- Conflict resolution encourages new insights.
+Team members learn to see different perspectives and learn new ways of dealing with situations.

-- Enhances commitment: Effective conflict resolution strategies get staff thinking in terms of “us” verses “me”, which increases commitment to the resolution process.
+- Effective conflict resolution strategies get staff thinking in terms of “us” verses “me”, which increases commitment to the resolution process.

 Offer Early Intervention